cognifloyd/build.docs.typo3.org/README.md

 For the first installation, consider one good hour to walk through all the steps which will depend on the speed of your network along with the performance of your machine.
 There will about 500 Mb to download which includes a virtual machine and the necessary packages.

-The next step is to download the source files.
+The fist step is to download the source files.

 <pre>
   composer install